itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 You now know the basics.
 Pandoc has a lot of options.
 At this point you can start to learn more about them by reading the [User’s Guide](https://pandoc.org/MANUAL.html).
 If there's a formatting feature that you think you want, pandoc probably has it!

-# 6. Conclusion & further reading
+# 6. Conclusion and further reading

 If you're still reading this, first off: thank you for diving down the plain text rabbit hole with me.
 I hope that this was a fun set of exercises, or that you learned something, or, at least, that you learned you **hate** something and will never do it again (which is okay).